 FENIMORE ART MUSEUM

-Fenimore Art Museum is located just across the street from the Farmer’s Museum, provided me with a nice retreat from the snow and cold.
-I thoroughly enjoyed the exhibits at the Fenimore from the Letters from Alexander Hamilton’s Final Act, the works of David Levinthal, Puzzles of the Brain, the Coopers of Cooperstown and the Native American art.
-It proved to be a pleasant, quiet refuge in the middle of a hectic day.
+The Fenimore Art Museum is located just across the street from the Farmer’s Museum, which provided me with a nice retreat from the snow and cold.
+I thoroughly enjoyed the exhibits at the Fenimore, including Letters from Alexander Hamilton’s Final Act, the works of David Levinthal, Puzzles of the Brain, the Coopers of Cooperstown, and Native American art.
+It proved a pleasant, quiet refuge in the midst of a hectic day.

 https://www.fenimoreartmuseum.org/